mikrodev/Documentation/documentation/docs/Block-Descriptions-Notes.md

 ### Calibrator  Blocks

 (T/M) Slope Calibrator: The slope calibrator block means that an analogue value is processed as "Y = mX + c".
 The m and c values are coefficient values set from the block options.
-The “X“ value is the input (I1) of the block and the value of Y is the output (Q1) of the operation
+The X value is the input (I1) of the block and the value of Y is the output (Q1) of the operation

 (T/M) Point Calibrator: Instead of defining the slope and offset of the correct equation, the transformation is defined over two sample points.

 ### Delay/Pulse Timers

-(T/M) On-Delay: If TRG input change its state to Logic(1) and stay in this state during the determined delay time interval, Q1 output signal change its state from logic(0) to logic(1) after end of the delay time period
+(T/M) On-Delay: If TRG input change its state to logic(1) and stay in this state during the determined delay time interval, Q1 output signal change its state from logic(0) to logic(1) after end of the delay time period

-(T/M) Off-Delay: f TRG input change its state to Logic(0) and stay in this state during the determined off delay time interval, Q1 output signal change its state from logic(1) to logic(0) after end of the delay time period.
+(T/M) Off-Delay: If TRG input change its state to logic(0) and stay in this state during the determined off delay time interval, Q1 output signal change its state from logic(1) to logic(0) after end of the delay time period.

-(T/M) On/Off Delay: If TRG input change its state to Logic(1) and stay in this state during the determined ON delay time interval, Q1 output signal change its state from logic(0) to logic(1) after end of the ON delay time period.
+(T/M) On/Off Delay: If TRG input change its state to logic(1) and stay in this state during the determined ON delay time interval, Q1 output signal change its state from logic(0) to logic(1) after end of the ON delay time period.
+If TRG input change its state to logic(0) and stay in this state during the determined off delay time interval, Q1 output signal change its state from logic(1) to logic(0) after end of the delay time period.

-(T/M) Retentive On-Delay: If TRG input change its state to Logic(1) and stay in this state during the determined delay time interval, Q1 output signal change its state from logic(0) to logic(1) after end of the delay time period.
+(T/M) Retentive On-Delay: If TRG input change its state to logic(1) and stay in this state during the determined delay time interval, Q1 output signal change its state from logic(0) to logic(1) after end of the delay time period.
+Different from the On Delay block, In order for the output to be logic(0) a trigger must be sent to the Rst input of the block.

-(T/M) Timer Output Relay:  When the Trg input change its state from Logic(0) to Logic(1), Q1 output changes its state immediately to Logic(1).
+(T/M) Timer Output Relay:  When the Trg input change its state from logic(0) to logic(1), Q1 output changes its state immediately to Logic(1).
+If TRG signal stays in this state during the determined off delay time interval, Q1 output signal change its state from logic(1) to logic(0) after end of the delay time period.

 (T/M) Symetric Pulse Generator: As long as Enb input is logic(1), block output O1 generates periodic symmetrical pulse as T time logic(0), T time logic(1).